Ramdev: Aftermath of the Delhi protest

-Ramdev accused the government of cheating him, and alleged that there was a conspiracy to kill him.
+Baba Ramdev accused the government of cheating him, and alleged that there was a conspiracy to kill him.
 Leaders of the BJP said that the police action had been a shameful chapter in the democracy of this country.
 BJP leader LK.
 Advani called it naked fascism.
 India's Supreme Court asked the government for an explanation.

-Ramdev was supported by civil society activists as well.
+Baba Ramdev was supported by civil society activists as well.
 Activist Anna Hazare called the crackdown a "strangulation of democracy".
 Hazare indicated that the action could have been compared to the Jallianwala Bagh massacre if the policed had fired ammunition.
 Thousands of supporters in other cities continued their fast in protest.

-Ramdev ended his fast on the ninth day, after being hospitalised two days earlier.
+Baba Ramdev ended his fast on the ninth day, after being hospitalised two days earlier.
 His decision to end the protest was welcomed by politicians from the BJP, Janata Party and Congress Party.

 Ambedkar stadium fast movement

-As a part of the "India against corruption" movement, Ramdev launched another indefinite protest on 10 August 2012 against the government's failure to act against corruption and repatriate money.
+As a part of the "India against corruption" movement, Baba Ramdev launched another indefinite protest on 10 August 2012 against the government's failure to act against corruption and repatriate money.
 He announced that his future strategy depended upon the government's response to his protest.
-Ramdev ended the fast at Delhi's Ambedkar Stadium on 14 August 2012, and announced he was returning to Haridwar.
-At Ambedkar, Ramdev said, "we are leaving because we won."
+Baba Ramdev ended the fast at Delhi's Ambedkar Stadium on 14 August 2012, and announced he was returning to Haridwar.
+At Ambedkar, Baba Ramdev said, "we are leaving because we won."

 Television

-Ramdev began appearing on TV as a yoga guru in 2002, first with Sanskar TV.
+Baba Ramdev began appearing on TV as a yoga guru in 2002, first with Sanskar TV.
 The following year, in 2003, Aastha TV began featuring him in its morning yoga slot.
 He proved to be telegenic and gained a large following.
 A large number of people, including some celebrities from India and abroad, attended his Yoga camps.
 He taught students in foreign countries including the United Kingdom, the United States, and Japan.
 He also addressed Muslim clerics at their seminary in Deoband, Uttar Pradesh in 2009.
-At Yog Gram, his main yoga centre, Ramdev practices and teaches yoga in an auditorium, for TV broadcast.
-In 2017, he was also a judge of a reality show entitled, "Om Shanti Om," where contestants sang devotional songs.
+At Yog Gram, his main yoga centre, Baba Ramdev practices and teaches yoga in an auditorium, for TV broadcast.
+In 2017, he was also a judge of a reality show entitled, "Om Shanti Om", where contestants sang devotional songs.

+Philanthropy

+In October 2025, Baba Ramdev donated One crore INR. for 2025 Punjab, India floods relief.